seoyunhong/seoyunhong.github.io/_pages/about.md

 Welcome!
 My name is Seoyun Hong, and I also go by Stella.
 I am a PhD candidate in economics at Boston University.
 <p style="text-align: justify; text-justify: inter-word;">
 My research is at the intersection of econometrics and applied microeconomics, including labor economics and industrial organization.
 In econometrics, I develop new causal inference methods that leverage machine learning and high-dimensional data.
-In applied microeconomics, I develop estimators tailored to each problem to study empirical questions, including the gender wage gap across work hours and the effects of collusion on prices (winning bids) in procurement auctions.
+In applied microeconomics, I develop estimators tailored to each problem to study empirical questions, including the gender wage gap across work hours and the effects of collusion on prices in procurement auctions.
 </p>

 I am on the 2025-2026 job market.